 |Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 The new 2018 DBS software version is now available with recent changes described in the Accounting Software Revision History document.
-The latest updates include four different real-time transaction dashboards under the database control menu, plus the Report History Dashboard showing the prior runs of a report or inquiry procedure.
+The latest updates include four different real-time transaction dashboards under the database control menu, plus the Report History Dashboard showing the prior runs for each report or inquiry procedure.
 This Database Control System is easy to use and can function with or without a mouse for greater end-user flexibility and productivity.

 For all DB inquiry and reporting procedures, a selection screen is displayed so the user can enter various data selection parameters to retrieve specific data records from the online database (DBSMST) and to format the output.
 Prior data selection parameters are shown in the Report History Dashboard under the selection screen.

 Online reporting procedures DB02, DB07, DB09, DB10, DB13 and DB15 print a management reports on a line printer (computer-size paper) or a laser printer (letter-size paper).
-Management control reports can be displayed in the application window or in a separate report window prior to printing a hardcopy.
+Management control reports can be displayed in the basic application window or in a separate report window prior to printing a hardcopy.
 Each online reporting procedure displays a separate selection screen for the user to enter report selection parameters, such as dates, codes, report format option and report sort option.
 Procedures DB04, DB05, DB06, DB11 and DB18 print a one-page DBS Control Report showing the number of data records processed for audit documentation along with the elapsed execution time in seconds.
 The print User Defined Report procedure (DB12) is a general report writer for data mining, where the user can test specific data fields and define the content and format of any management report or display screen.

 Inquiry procedure DB14 displays either active users currently on the system or all users that can access the financial systems.
 Procedure DB16 displays all outstanding batch report requests that were entered online with "Entry Correct" of "B".

-Load Support Files procedure DB11 reads three standard fixed length text files (that can be changed with most any editor) and creates three indexed-sequential files containing the definitions of (1) all data fields that the user enters on screens (DBSFMT), (2) online data field help text and error messages that are displayed in a separate Help Window whenever keyboard function key F1 is pressed (DBSHLP), and (3) program names and file specifications used to create the Global Control Record and to link a procedure number to a computer program (DBSPGM).
+Load Support Files procedure DB11 reads three standard fixed length text files (that can be changed with most any editor) and creates three indexed-sequential files containing the definitions of (1) all data fields that the user enters on screens (DBSFMT), (2) online data field help text and error messages that are displayed in a separate Help Message Window whenever keyboard function key F1 is pressed (DBSHLP), and (3) program names and file specifications used to create the Global Control Record and to link a procedure number to a computer program (DBSPGM).
 Conversion of uppercase letters to lowercase letters for field names and prompt names in DBSFMT is supported under ASCII coding (default) and IBM EBCDIC coding.
 Procedure DB04 allows the user the capability to change temporarily the file specifications online.
 Procedure DB11 prints a Data Dictionary for each accounting sub-system, as well as Help Messages Report for management review.

 The Process Import/Export Data procedure (DB18) allows the user to select and export data from the online Master File to a PC Text File (a csv file where data values or fields are separated by a comma) for subsequent input to a spreadsheet, such as MS Excel.
 The import process is generally used to initially establish the beginning data values when an accounting application is first installed to avoid manual entry.
 The input Text File (a CSV File) is processed by DB18 to reformat the variable length records (csv file format) to fixed length data records and write them to a Transfer File.
 Individual accounting applications process this Transfer File to edit and update the online master database.